 }

 Note this includes the identifier specific to the SHAKEN certificate framework constructed as part of the certificate application request and CSR processing.
-The response should also include the SHAKEN specific challenge type of “token”.
+The response shall also include the SHAKEN specific challenge type of “token”.

-Using the URL of the challenge, the ACME client should respond to this challenge with the SPID token to validate the Service Providers authority to request an STI certificate.
-An HTTP POST should be sent back in the form as follows:
+Using the URL of the challenge, the ACME client shall respond to this challenge with the SPID token to validate the Service Providers authority to request an STI certificate.
+An HTTP POST shall be sent back in the form as follows:

 POST /acme/authz/asdf/0 HTTP/1.1